-An application for admission to Jesuit High School in 2016-17 is posted on the school's website (www.jesuitnola.org) at the beginning of the 2015-16 school year.
-Prospective students may also request an application from the Admissions Office by email: admissions@jesuitnola.org, or by phone: (504) 483-3936.
+An application for admission to Jesuit High School in 2017-18 is posted on the school's website (jesuitnola.org) at the beginning of the 2016-17 school year.
+Prospective students may also request an application from the admissions office at (504) 483-3936 or admissions@jesuitnola.org.

-The application for 2016-17 must be completed and returned to Jesuit's Admissions Office in November 2015, the year preceding admission to Jesuit.
-A specific deadline to return the application will be posted on the Admissions Home Page.
+The application for 2017-18 must be completed and returned to Jesuit's admissions office in November 2016, the year preceding admission to Jesuit.
+A specific deadline to return the application will be posted at jesuitnola.org/admissions.

-In February 2016, applicants are notified of acceptance.
+In February 2017, applicants are notified of acceptance.

-Jesuit High School admits male students without regard to race, religion, creed, or national or ethnic origin.
-As a general policy, a student is not allowed to repeat a grade level upon entering Jesuit High School.
+Jesuit admits male students without regard to race, religion, creed, or national or ethnic origin.
+As a general policy, a student is not allowed to repeat a grade level upon entering Jesuit.